Kogod School of Business

 • MGMT 382 Entrepreneurship for Innovation: Starting a Company

-• MGMT 483/683 Entrepreneurship Business Plans: Creating and Launching Ventures
+• MGMT 483/683: Entrepreneurship Practicum with AI Infusion: Creating & Launching Ventures

 Core Course Requirements

-MGMT-280: Intro to Entrepreneurship: Foundations for Success (3 Credits)
+MGMT 380: Intro to Entrepreneurship: Foundations for Success (3)

 This foundation course helps students develop an understanding of the impact of entrepreneurship in business, government and society and an awareness of the mindset and skills entrepreneurs develop to build companies from ideas to inventions to successful innovations.
 Students examine the relationship of innovation and entrepreneurship, case histories of successful companies built by passionate entrepreneurs and the use of modern customer-centered practices used to define and develop startup companies.

-MGMT-382: Entrepreneurship for Innovation: Starting a Company (3 Credits)
+MGMT 382: Entrepreneurship for Innovation: Starting a Company (3)

 Becoming an entrepreneur aligns every aspect of business from strategy to product development, marketing, finance, accounting, and sales.
-Startup founders learn that success means beginning with identifying services or products that are desirable to customers, feasible, and financially viable.
+Startups learn that success means beginning with identifying services or products that are desirable to customers, feasible, and financially viable.
 In this experiential learning course, students apply business model techniques to simulate an actual startup business.
-Students use their own business startup ideas to define a product for a commercial market.
-They interview potential customers, identify specific user pain points, create and test prototypes, analyze and select distribution channels and define and test pricing.
-Ultimately, students develop and present a comprehensive business model.
-Prerequisites: Junior Standing or MGMT 280.
+Student teams use technologies provided by federal laboratories or their own business startup ideas to define a product for a commercial market.
+Students interview potential customers, identify specific user problems and needs, create and test rapid prototypes, analyze and select distribution channels and define and test pricing.
+Students then determine key internal resources and activities, specify strategic partners and build simple financial forecasts before presenting their comprehensive business model at the end of the semester.

 Selective Elective Courses

-MGMT-360: Social Purpose Innovation and Entrepreneurship (3 Credits)
+MGMT 360: Social Purpose Innovation and Entrepreneurship (3)

 Entrepreneurship is a driving and dynamic force in developed, developing, and less developed counties around the world.
 This course explores the complex considerations in developing, starting, and growing an entrepreneurship enterprise in multiple contexts and cultures.
 The utilization of alternative entrepreneurship and micro ventures strategies are also explored.